wayneluke/vBulletin_Support/Troubleshooting/Change Database Collations Manually.md

-Use these queries with extreme caution.
+> Note, this procedure is not recommended.
+Instead, you should use the [[database tools}} provided in your download package.Use these queries with extreme caution.
 They may break data in the fields.

 ## Fields